OUR VISION

 The Key differentiation of ACT is:

-Reproducible and signifcant uptake through targeted delivery into tumours and across the blood brain barrier (BBB).
+Reproducible and significant uptake through targeted delivery into tumours and across the blood brain barrier (BBB) has been demonstrated.
+PS101 has been found to be well tolerated in a Phase 1 trial.